-- Cross referencing one case with another or sharing a single piece of evidence between related cases is complicated.
+- Cross-referencing one case with another or sharing a single piece of evidence between related cases is complicated.

 - The labor involved can be intensive.
-Even when the case is closed you still need to dispose the related physical evidence.
+Even when the case is closed you still need to dispose of the related physical evidence.

 - One little known technical problems with VHS tapes is that they go bad and become unusable after a certain period of time.
 Losing digital evidence might be catastrophic to your case and you will have to make new copies of VHS tapes for each case every 2-3 years just to preserve the evidence on them.

 - VHS tapes players are very rare in the marketplace today.
-What if yours breaks and you need to play that tape 5 years from now?
+What if your breaks and you need to play that tape 5 years from now?
 Will you even be able to find a player by then?

 - Having any VHS tape close to any magnetic field will destroy the tape in a very short period of time.

 If your evidence room contains any digital evidence on VHS tapes, it should be digitized as soon as possible.
 All digitized digital evidence files should be uploaded, unaltered, into your digital evidence management software.
 Your evidence management software should allow you to find all the VHS tapes on any case.
-Assign an evidence custodian to convert all of your tapes into digital format and upload them to their perspective cases in your digital evidence management software before it's too late.
-Keep the VHS tape as a physical evidence item and track its chain of custody in your evidence management software buy don’t rely on playing its content in the court room.
+Assign an evidence custodian to convert all of your tapes into digital format and upload them to their perspective cases in your digital evidence management software before it’s too late.
+Keep the VHS tape as a physical evidence item and track its chain of custody in your evidence management software but don’t rely on playing its content in the courtroom.

 The same rule applies for cold cases and suspects/victims interviews recorded on VHS tapes, they all need to be converted to digital files and stored properly in your digital evidence management software.
-We know such job is not easy and takes long time but it’s a lot better than the embarrassment you could face for losing sensitive evidence and compromising a big case.
+We know such a job is not easy and takes a long time but it’s a lot better than the embarrassment you could face for losing sensitive evidence and compromising a big case.